IoT application development

 Backend Web Service: The link tying the two pieces above together.

-How to assess IoT services providers?
+How to assess IoT solution providers?

-When seeking IoT providers, it can be tempting to go for the one offering the biggest savings.
+When seeking IoT application development providers, it can be tempting to go for the one offering the biggest savings.
 However, such an approach comes with the risk of low-quality services, delays or bad communication, As a result, you might need to pick up the pieces and fix things.
-Instead of just looking at IoT in terms of saving money, you should go for a company that you can build a long-term partnership with.
+Instead of just looking at IoT in terms of saving money, you should go for a development company that you can build a long-term partnership with.

 Here are some of the criteria that can help you select which IoT service provider is the best fit for your company